Here’s What Happened to the Car JFK Was Shot In

 Instead of being taken directly to a scrapyard, the vehicle when to a mechanic for modifications.
 A roof was added to the limo as well as protective armor and bulletproof glass.
 Once those features were in place and the limo was declared mechanically sound, it was returned to the presidential motorcade.
 Even more surprising is that JFK wasn’t the last president to use that exact car.

 With the additional safety measures in place, X-100 returned to the Presidential fleet.
 Lyndon B. Johnson rode in it for a 25-minute on Oct.
 5, 1964, in a parade that was designed to honor Diosdado Macapagal, who was the president of the Philippines.

-LBJ used it a few times but admitted that he was never 100% comfortable while in the vehicle.
+Lyndon B. Johnson (LBJ) used it a few times but admitted that he was never 100% comfortable while in the vehicle.
 Whenever possible, he tried to use a different vehicle.
 One of the complaints he had was that it had been painted the original blue, at his request, the vehicle was repainted.
-The next time the vehicle appeared in public, it was a gleaming black.

-A few years later, President Nixon requested that a hole be cut into the roof.
+A few years later, President Nixon requested that a hole be cut into the roof, per the Daily Mail.
 This allowed him to wave and nod at people as he was driven past.
-Later, while he was campaigning, President Ford and supporter, John Wayne, took advantage of Nixon’s addition to X-100.
+Later, while he was campaigning, President Ford and his supporter, John Wayne, took advantage of Nixon’s addition to X-100.
 Jimmy Carter used the car a few times before X-100 was officially retired.